snowdropquantum/tangled-adjudicate/README.md

 'player1_id': 'player1', 'player2_id': 'player2', 'turn_count': 17, 'current_player_index': 1,
 'player1_node': 1, 'player2_node': 3}

-Certain aspects of the game state must agree with the game graph, including matching vertex count, and all edges in the game board graph must have corresponding entries in the 'edges' list of tuples (edge_count must be the same as len(game_state['edges'])).
 If you want to add a new game graph, it's easy to modify the game state dictionary corresponding to it -- just make sure the 'num_nodes' is your vertex count and 'edges' includes an entry for each edge in your graph.

 ## Adjudication Output